 Chances are, you already know how it works.
 We designed AmpliTube 3 to be so familiar and intuitive in its operation that you don’t really need a manual or an engineering degree to operate it (we do, however provide a manual, just not an engineering degree).
 Here’s how it works…

-To use AmpliTube as a guitar or bass tone machine, you have to connect your guitar to your computer.
+To use AmpliTube as a tone machine for guitar or bass, you have to connect your guitar to your computer.
 You do this with what’s called an “audio interface” (we make some really good ones, click here to check them out).
 Once connected AmpliTube gives you the exact signal chain you’d use live and/or in studio: tuner —> pedalboards —> amp heads —> speaker cabs —> mics with room effects —> rack effects.
 Plus, you can configure two complete rigs and run in stereo.

-AmpliTube 3 features an incredibly detailed cabinet, microphone and room module that lets you virtually recreate your favorite recording space.
+AmpliTube 3 features an incredibly detailed cabinet, microphone and room module, which lets you virtually recreate your favorite recording space.
 You can mic your cabinet with two mics and freely place the mics around the speaker to find the “sweet” spot.
 You can also control the mix between mic 1 and mic 2, and change the overall “depth” of the cabinet itself.
-Then, you can control the room reflection and ambience utilizing the room mic positioning tool.
-All of mic placement options are freely movable (just click and drag), so making adjustments to the room vibe are a breeze.
+Then, you can control the room reflection and ambience utilizing the room-mic positioning tool.
+All the mic placement options are freely movable (just click and drag), so making adjustments to the room vibe is a breeze.

 The entire AmpliTube chain can be easily saved, organized and recalled through the advanced built-in preset browser.
-Presets can be tagged and stored using a series of searchable, user defined keywords and attributes.
-Plus, the online preset XChange service allows users to post and share presets they created, with a growing community of AmpliTube users.
+Presets can be tagged and stored using a series of searchable, user-defined keywords and attributes.
+Plus, the online Preset XChange service allows users to post and share presets they create, with a growing community of AmpliTube users.

 You can save presets for a single piece of gear, or for a complete signal chain.
-Presets can be organized and stored in up to 4,000 patch locations, in banks of A-B-C-D patches, that make AmpliTube ideal for using it live with MIDI floor controller pedalboards.
+Presets can be organized and stored in up to 4,000 patch locations, in banks of A-B-C-D patches, making AmpliTube ideal for using live with MIDI floor controller pedalboards.

 You can control AmpliTube live using IK dedicated guitar and bass interface and controllers such as StompIO, StealthPedal or StealhBoard with direct programming of the controller using AmpliTube graphical interface, or you can quickly configure it to be used with any traditional MIDI controller by quickly associating patches to MIDI program changes and knobs, switches, pedals to MIDI continuous controller, using the included MIDI learn function.